-We pride ourselves on the quality of the provision in our partner schools, meaning that school experience forms a significant part of your teacher training.
+School experience in our excellent partnership schools, forms a significant part of your teacher training.
 Learning in an immersive environment, led and supported by high quality, experienced mentors and teachers.

 School experience is such a key part of your training and our system ensures that you get the best support and practice that you can.
 Your timetable will build up gradually, depending upon your experience (decisions on this are made between you and your mentor), with the aim that you are teaching 65-70% of a full timetable by the end of the programme, preparing you effectively for the 80% timetable that you would teach as an NQT.